ppy/osu-wiki/wiki/Tournaments/OTR/2026/en.md

 ### Bracket stage instructions

 1. The bracket stage is played through the Winners Bracket and Lower Bracket.
-2. The bracket stage consists of Quarterfinals, Semifinals, Finals, and Grand Finals.
+2. The bracket stage consists of Quarterfinals, Semifinals, Finals and Grand Finals.
 3. The Winners Bracket begins from the Quarterfinals.
    - Teams that win in the Winners Bracket continue in the Winners Bracket.
    - Teams that lose in the Winners Bracket are not eliminated immediately; they drop into the corresponding Lower Bracket round.